Skip to main content

 Custom Code Requirements

-When integrating custom code within AutoConfig jobs, it is essential to adhere to the following requirements:
+When integrating custom code within AutoConfig jobs, adhere to the following requirements:

 • Valid JavaScript: The custom code must be syntactically valid JavaScript to ensure proper execution and compatibility.